-TWO YEARS AFTER HARVEY, BY SOME MIRACLE an introduction1 OUR VALUES IN PRACTICE Our work demands patience to be meaningful // Recovery work is connected to race, class, and environmental inequity and injustice // Remain adaptable and fluid // Meet people at their tables rather than expect them to show up at ours // Empower our team members and prioritize their wellbeing // Grow at the speed of trust // Work iteratively // Remain community centric and engage residents in their own recoveries as much as possible // On paying our team members......4 FORMING THE NORTHEAST ACTION COLLECTIVE SUPPORTING MARGINALIZED COMMUNITIES' RECOVERY ADVOCACY IN INEQUITABLE RECOVERY EXPANDING INCLUSION IN HORIZONTAL ORGANIZING
+TWO YEARS AFTER HARVEY, BY SOME MIRACLE an introduction OUR VALUES IN PRACTICE Our work demands patience to be meaningful // Recovery work is connected to race, class, and environmental inequity and injustice // Remain adaptable and fluid // Meet people at their tables rather than expect them to show up at ours // Empower our team members and prioritize their wellbeing // Grow at the speed of trust // Work iteratively // Remain community centric and engage residents in their own recoveries as much as possible // On paying our team members FORMING THE NORTHEAST ACTION COLLECTIVE by Jade Flores SUPPORTING MARGINALIZED COMMUNITIES' RECOVERY by Alycia Miles ADVOCACY IN INEQUITABLE RECOVERY by Ben Hirsch EXPANDING INCLUSION IN HORIZONTAL ORGANIZING by Becky Selle in it and of itself is not enough to ensure people can comfortably participate in the decision making.
+People who have the privilege of being more assertive and confident end up having more influence in a group conversation setting.
+And in our case, with a core team of staff that works daily on our recovery efforts, gaps in understanding and knowledge can affect how accessible our work is to other people wanting to get involved at different capacities.
+So we've invested time into gathering input in a variety of different ways, such as supporting decisions being made in smaller working group settings and gathering input in one-on-one conversations in advance of larger meetings, helped keep less involved people up to date on WSR's work, and created more opportunities for participation that don't require as much time commitment.